 So, how much can you afford to borrow?

-There are two factors we look at when calculating the maximum purchasing price for buying a home.
-Customers are assessed on:
+There are two factors lenders look at when calculating the maximum purchasing price for buying a home.
+Borrowers are assessed on:

 - Their income and expenses to see how much they can afford (serviceability)

 - Their deposit and how that translates into a purchase price.

 How To Determine The Maximum Purchase Price From Your Deposit

 When buying a house, you need to consider your deposit, stamp duty, and other purchasing costs.

 Lenders usually estimate 5% of the purchase price to cover your purchase expenses.
 This is excluding the standard 20% deposit or a minimum 5% deposit you are required to put in towards the purchase.

 10% of the purchase price, which comprises a 5% deposit and 5% purchase expenses, is the minimum amount you will need to get a loan approved.
 Whatever amount that 10% equals multiply it by 10, and that is the purchase price of a home you can be expected to afford based on that deposit.

 Example: If you have savings worth $30,000, half of that would be your deposit and the other half would cover the purchase expenses.
 To find out your maximum purchase price, we can multiply $30,000 by 10.
 The result is $300,000, which means that the maximum purchasing price, as determined by our deposit, is $300,000.